uio-bmi/CausalAIRR/README.md

 We repeated the simulation and ML analysis 30 times to obtain performance bounds.

 The experiment was set up and run as defined in `AIRR_experiment_1.py`.
 Relevant code is located under `causal_airr_scripts/experiment1`.
-The results were deposited in Zenodo database: link.
+The results were deposited in Zenodo database: https://zenodo.org/record/7756163.

 ## Experiment 2: Selection bias and batch effects make ML models susceptible to learning spurious correlations